ELMI2021 will take place at NH Conference Centre Leeuwenhorst.

 Please note that price of accommodation is not included in the registration fee.

-ELMI2020 takes place at the NH Conference Centre Leeuwenhorst in Noordwijkerhout – The Netherlands.
+ELMI2021 will take place at the NH Conference Centre Leeuwenhorst in Noordwijkerhout – The Netherlands.
 The NH Leeuwenhorst is located 20 kilometers from Schiphol International Airport.
 The hotel is situated in the western part of the country, close to the beach of Noordwijk.
 Both Amsterdam and The Hague are only a half-hour’s drive from the NH Leeuwenhorst.

 The nearest airport is Schiphol.